Educational Psychology, EdS

 Imagine Your Future

-Current school psychologists are reaching retirement age in large numbers.
-This is creating a nationwide shortage that will trend into the foreseeable future, making jobs available in nearly all regions of the US.
+The job outlook is very promising for school psychology nationwide.
+The current shortage of school psychologists is making jobs available in nearly all regions of the US.
 And there will be even more opportunities for a new generation of school psychologists as many current practitioners are retiring.

-You'll be in demand across the country—especially if you hold a specialist degree in school psychology.
 With your education specialist degree in school psychology, some of the jobs you can take on include:

 • Certified School Psychologist